Training tools for developing great people skills.

 By removing situational constraints, you can get your employees to imagine solutions they may not have thought of before.
 At the end of the activity, when groups report back what they discussed, you may be able to workshop some of these inventive ideas into practical and applicable scripting.

-The customer service front lines can be a stressful place to be.
+The customer service front lines can be a stressful place.
 Blame often falls on this role when problems inevitably occur, even if they’re out of employees’ control.
-It’s a position that often gets the brunt of customer anger and frustration.
+It’s also a position that often gets the brunt of customer anger and frustration.
+Customer service support teams face high-stress and high-pressure situations every day, which can lead to stress, burnout, and a decrease in job satisfaction.

-Here’s a helpful exercise to help you empower your employees with skills to de-escalate and calm down in situations of heightened stress.
+Here are some helpful exercises to help you empower your employees with skills to de-escalate and calm down in situations of heightened stress.

 Your Turn

 Listening, empathy, problem-solving, and mindfulness are four critical components of delivering quality customer service, no matter what industry you work in.
-Designing customer service training activities around these fundamentals will help ensure your employees are getting a strong foundation for a great customer experience.
+Designing customer service training sessions around these fundamental skills will help ensure your employees are getting a strong foundation to consistently create great customer service interactions.

 About our author